quangdvn/eppla-online-shopping/readme.md

 My project uses Stripe (for now) as the main method for customers to check out order

-Feel free to contact me to be provided with STRIPE_KEY and STRIPE_SECRET
+Feel free to contact me to be provided with needed key for payment process

 #### Now you have completed starting up my project, just dive in and enjoy yourself !!!